rackerlabs/design-system/_component_design/file-tile.md

 ### Composition

-This component stands in for a file.
-It represent a file and contains information about the file.

-*You can remove it or you can click it to download it.
-- If just viewing files and can't download or upload, is there a Remove X?.
-- xxxx.*

 A file tile contains the following elements:

-- **Container (required)**: The container holds the file icon, file name, file size, and remove X. *stuff here about clicking anywhere in the container initiates download?*
+- **Container (required)**: The container holds the file icon, file name, file size, and remove X. The file download process starts when the user clicks anywhere in the container *except the Remove X*.
 - **File icon (required)**: The file icon represents the file format.
 - **File name (required)**: The file name displays the name of the file.
 - **File size (required)**: The file size displays the size of the file.
-- **Remove X (required)**: When the user clicks **X**, the file is removed from the page.
+- **Remove X (optional)**: When the user clicks **X**, the file is removed from the page.
+Only the user who uploaded the file can remove it.

 {% endcolumn %}